DMITRIIPANORAMNII/pynutshell.github.io/README.md

 # pynutshell.github.io
-Discussions with the authors of "Python in a Mutshell"
+Discussions with the authors of "Python in a Nutshell"